Welcome to Irna

 Clan Kaldersteinn

-Residing in Celeia, this Clan Kaldersteinn is a dwarven proud family.
+Residing in Celeia, Clan Kaldersteinn is a dwarven family of considerable pride and longer memory than most human houses find comfortable.

 House Carna

-Residing in Carna, this House Carna is a human family that runs the gold mines.
+Residing in Carna, House Carna is a human family that runs the gold mines — and, by extension, funds a significant portion of the imperial economy.

 House Frost